-A hot-off-the-press 2021 production that was intended on a caps-only typeface based around the idea of a narrow oblique with very tight curves at the corners.
-A lower-case was added just to fill in the set but it’s the capitals and numerics that really shine on this typeface and a proportional renderer like FZX really kicks it into gear.
+A hot-off-the-press 2021 production intended as a caps-only typeface based around the idea of a narrow oblique with very tight curves at the corners.
+A lower-case was added to complete the set, but it’s the capitals and numerics that shine on this typeface, and a proportional renderer like FZX kicks it into gear.

-Works well for title pages although the oblique angle can cause problems for tables and rows of data as they don’t line up as nicely.
+It works well for title pages, although the oblique angle can cause problems for tables and rows of data as they don’t line up as nicely.

-Short runs of prose work well and with a proportional renderer and some care can work well for longer expanses of text too.
+Short runs of prose work well, and with a proportional renderer and some care can work well for longer expanses of text.

 An end-of-year 2020 effort that started life as another attempt at the Protovision advert font from WarGames which I discovered is Serpentine.
 I did previously attempt it with my Reactor but I was never that happy with the oblique.

 Given that I love WarGames - I’ve also done the title font as Joshua and a larger scalable WarGames screen font I thought I’d tackle it again from scratch this stime smoothing off over sharp oblique edges and reducing the contrast a little.